Okanagan language: Revitalization in Canada

-To encourage interest in teaching vocations, the En'owkin places a strong emphasis on its various certification programs.
-The Certificate of Aboriginal Language Revitalization is offered in the En'owkin Centre and is taught by linguist Maxine Baptiste.
-The course does have a fee involved, but the certificate is offered in partnership with the University of Victoria.
-Additionally, the Centre offers a certification to become a Certified Early Childhood Education Assistant which is in partnership with Nicola Valley Institute of Technology.
-The certificate does not qualify one to teach at the secondary level, but does ensure employability in daycare and pre-K. The strategy behind these two certificates ensures that potential teachers have easy access to college credits from centers of higher learning like the University of Victoria, and potential education assistants can be involved in the education of children, thus establishing fluency in Okanagan early on.
+The Certificate of Indigenous Language Revitalization is offered by the En'owkin Centre in partnership with the University of Victoria, taught by linguist Maxine Baptiste.
+Additionally, the Centre offers a certification to become a Certified Early Childhood Education Assistant in partnership with Nicola Valley Institute of Technology.
+The certificate does not qualify one to teach at the secondary level, but does ensure employability in daycare and pre-K. These certificates aim to give potential teachers easy access to college credits from centers of higher learning like the University of Victoria, and potential education assistants can be involved in childhood education, thus establishing fluency in Okanagan early on.

-The En'owkin Centre also emphasizes its college readiness programs.
-William Cohen notes in his article that many native students perform poorly in school and the high school dropout rate for aboriginal high schoolers is very high.
+The En'owkin Centre also emphasizes its college readiness programs; many native students perform poorly in school and the high school dropout rate for Indigenous high schoolers is very high.

-Additionally, a Syilx Language House was developed in 2015 in British Columbia.
-The goal of the house is to create 10 fluent nsyilxcen speakers in four years.
+Additionally, a "language house" was developed in 2015 in British Columbia aiming to create 10 fluent Okanagan speakers in four years.
 In this program, participants spend 2000 hours over four years learning nsyilxcen via a variety of different teaching methods, regular assessments, frequent visits from Elders, and full immersion.
-Following completion of the program in 2020, the Syilx Language House is hoping to expand by developing more language houses across the Okanagan and will increase the goal to creating 100 new nsyilxcn speakers in the 2020 cohort.
+Following completion of the program in 2020, the Syilx Language House intended to expand by developing more language houses across the Okanagan, increasing its goal to creating 100 new nsyilxcn speakers in the 2020 cohort.

 UBCO Bachelor of Nsyilxcn Language Fluency

-In 2011, the BC Indigenous Adult and Higher Learning Association, in collaboration with the Nicola Valley Institute of Technology and En’owkin Centre initiated a new Bachelor's degree program that would be offered through the University of British Columbia Okanagan in order to support Okanagan language learning and create new fluent speakers.
-From its inception, the Bachelor of Nsyilxcn Language Fluency (BNLF) was lead by associate professor Jeannette Armstrong who serves as the program's academic lead.
+In 2011, the BC Indigenous Adult and Higher Learning Association, in collaboration with the Nicola Valley Institute of Technology and En'owkin Centre, initiated a new bachelor's degree program – the Bachelor of Nsyilxcn Language Fluency (BNLF) – offered through the University of British Columbia Okanagan to support Okanagan language learning and create new fluent speakers.
+The program has been led by associate professor Jeannette Armstrong since its inception.
 The BNLF was the first bachelor's degree of Indigenous language fluency offered in Canada and was developed as a model that could be duplicated across British Columbia.

 The Bachelor of Nsyilxcn Language Fluency is a four-year program.
 During the first two years, students complete an Indigenous language diploma.
 During the third and fourth year of the program, students are assigned a capstone project at UBCO where they work in the community to promote language learning.

 The first cohort of eight students graduated with a Bachelor's of Nsyilxcn Language Fluency in 2023.
 An additional 12 students were expected to graduate the following year, with around 100 students working towards graduation at the time.